The Church of England in Your Community

 If you are an experienced organist or pianist and would like to become involved in playing during church services, please do make contact with us.

-If you would like to find out more about any of the music opportunities in Heathfield Benefice please speak to Jane or Kirsty in church or use the Contact us form.
+If you would like to find out more about any of the music opportunities in Heathfield Benefice please speak to Simon in church or use the Contact us form.